How does inductive load affect power factor?

 Inductive Loads, also called Lagging Loads or Inductive Load Banks or Inductive Reactive Loads or Power Factor Loads, are AC loads that are predominantly inductive in nature so that the alternating current lags behind the alternating voltage when the current flows into the load.

-READ ALSO: What are the advantages and disadvantages of product differentiation?
+READ ALSO: What is the salary of honorary captain?

 What is inductive load used for?